Elections testing GOP push to politicize school board races

 Associated Press

 MISSION, Kan.
 (AP) — School board races have become the new front in a culture war raging across the nation as resentments over COVID-19 restrictions and anti-racism curriculum reach a boiling point.
 Voters weighed in Tuesday on dozens of races that have been dominated by debates over masks, vaccines, race and history.
-The outcomes will decide not just districts’ policies but also whether the education fight has staying power as part of the national discourse and becomes a rallying issue for Republicans in the 2022 midterms.
-The political tracking website Ballotpedia has identified 76 school districts in 22 states where candidates took a stance on race in education or critical race theory.
+Several high-profile challengers failed in their bids.
+Overall, the outcomes will show whether the education fight has staying power as part of the national discourse and becomes a rallying issue for Republicans in the 2022 midterms.
+The political tracking website Ballotpedia identified 76 school districts in 22 states where candidates took a stance on race in education or critical race theory.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.